 - Preheat oven to 300*.
 Make one batch of popcorn.
 Toss in the nuts if desired.
 Put butter, sugar, and maple syrup in a small saucepan.
 Add a pinch of sea salt.
 Heat the mixture on medium high.
 Be sure to keep stirring.
 Bring to a boil and allow it to boil for 2 minutes, without letting it burn!
-Pour over the popcorn.
+Carefully pour over the popcorn.
 Using a large wooden spoon, gently stir the popcorn until all of the pieces are coated.
 Spread the popcorn onto a buttered cookie sheet and bake for about 15 minutes.
 Enjoy!